EU debates first names to go on human rights blacklist

 It remains to be seen who will be the first names on the EU blacklist.

-For his part, Alexei Navalny, another Russian anti-corruption activist, who narrowly survived an assassination attempt earlier this year, told MEPs by video-link last Friday that the EU should go after Russian oligarchs if it wanted to stimulate change.
+For his part, Alexei Navalny, another Russian anti-corruption activist, who survived an assassination attempt earlier this year, told MEPs by video-link last Friday that the EU should go after Russian oligarchs if it wanted to stimulate change.

 "There is no sense to sanction colonels or generals or people who are definitely not travelling a lot or [do not] have bank accounts in Europe," he said.